chaoss/metrics/5_Value.md

 Activity Metric | Description
 --- | ---
 Development Cost | An estimate of the market cost to develop the functionality of the project.
 See [OpenHub](https://blog.openhub.net/project_codebase_cost/), for example
+Software Downloads | Number of project software downloads Downloads of non-SW artifacts | Number of downloads of non-software artifacts (e.g. documentation, sample apps, test suites, etc.)
-Downloads | Number of downloads of the project Installs | Number of installations of the project Number of active users | Number of "active" users of the project (for some yet-to-be-defined definition of "active")
+Installs | Number of software installations of the project Number of active users | Number of "active" users of the project (for some yet-to-be-defined definition of "active") Commercial offerings | Availability of commercial products or services based on the project Availability of add-on products | Availability of 3rd party plug-ins, modules, utilities, etc. that provide additional functionality for the project's software

 **Disclaimer:**
 The activity metrics listed are not meant to represent a fully comprehensive list.
 It is fully expected that this list will evolve as people have insights and thoughts about the activity metrics that comprise Value.